 Liguria travel guide

 Genoa (Genova in Italian) is the capital of the province of the same name and of Liguria itself.
-It is the sixth largest city in Italy in terms of population and has a hugely populated centre.
-It is the region’s main port city and the old lighthouse called Lanterna is therefore considered a symbol of the city.
+It is the sixth largest city in Italy and has a densely populated center.
+It is the region’s main port city and the old lighthouse called Lanterna (now a museum) is therefore considered its main symbol.
 Genoa has almost 600 thousand inhabitants.

 Provinces region of Liguria

 The province of Imperia is the westernmost one of the region.
 Its largest city is San Remo, but the capital is Imperia itself.
 In 1860, much of what is now the province was ceded to France.
 Apart from the towns already mentioned, Ventimiglia, Bordighera and Dolceacqua are among the most interesting towns for tourists.
 In total, the province has 67 municipalities.
 The coastal strip is one of the most beautiful ones of Italy.

 The province of Savona is located to the east of Imperia.
 In this province too, the main cities are located directly on the coast.
 The two largest and best-known cities are the capital Savona itself and Albenga.
 In total, the province consists of 69 municipalities.
 The hilly interior is known for its natural beauty and natural caves where many archaeological finds have been made.

 The province of Genoa is officially called Città Metropolitana di Genova.
 The capital Genoa is also the capital of the entire region.
 The capital is sandwiched between the sea and several mountains over 1,000 metres high.
 Apart from the provincial capital, Rapallo and Chiavari are well-known tourist destinations.
 Almost 70% of all inhabitants of the province live in Genoa.